ojha-ravi/cypress-vaccine-slot-booking/README.md

 ```

 ### Steps to run run this
-1. Update `cypress.env.json` with your phone number, state and district `(NOTE: State and District name has be exact as it is shown in cowin app)`
+1. Update `cypress.env.json` with your phone number, state and district `(NOTE: `State` and `District` name has to be exact as it comes in cowin app)`

-2. In Terminal enter this command
+2. In Terminal enter the below command

     ```
     npm run cy:open